Apartment, Accommodation & Rooms in Istanbul, Turkey

 lifestyles.
 It is a city of contrasts, where ancient religious beliefs sit side by side with modern ways of living.
 A visit to this city should be on anybody’s list of cities in Europe to visit.
 Istanbul has many beautiful examples of Byzantine

 architecture and there are a lot of opportunities to explore and admire this architecture.
 Turkish food is extremely delicious and Turkish culture involves lots of dancing and having fun.
 Explore Istanbul for a unique and unforgettable experience!
 There are lots of hotels in the city centre but have you ever considered staying in private accommodation?
-Wimdu have a wide range of offers in Istanbul, from guest rooms to private apartments.
+Wimdu have a wide range of offers in Istanbul, from villas to private apartments.
 Why stay in a hotel when you can experience Istanbul like a local?

 Istanbul is the only city in the world which spans two continents.